A Tenancy Deposit Must Be Lodged With An Approved Third Party

 Before this new law came into force in 2011, the value of any claim for return of a deposit (i.e. almost always for a sum of money less than £3,000) was such that the tenant would have to raise a court action using Small Claims procedure.

 As the level of recovery of expenses (costs) is heavily restricted in Small Claim actions, it was uneconomical to instruct a solicitor in relation to the proceedings – and many tenants found the hassle and complexity of court action too great.

-If you have any queries regarding a tenancy deposit or any issue arising from a residential tenancy – whether you are a landlord or a tenant – feel free to contact us.
+(Subject to what is contained in the Editor’s Note at the top of this article…) If you have any queries regarding a tenancy deposit or any issue arising from a residential tenancy – whether you are a landlord or a tenant – feel free to contact us.
 Any initial chat is free and without obligation.
 Peter Brash can be contacted via email or via 01343 544077.
 Alternatively, complete an online enquiry by clicking HERE.

 If you require advice about a tenancy deposit case, we suggest contacting your local CAB or referring to the information on the mygov.scot website (for example, here).
 As indicated above, the hard reality is that you will probably have to deal with a claim yourself through the First-Tier Tribunal.